harisbrulicita2024/Microservice2/README.md

 For a detailed overview of how this service interacts with others, please refer to [this diagram](https://i.imgur.com/SECOND_MICROSERVICE_DIAGRAM.png).

 ## Additional Components:
-* Integration with ActiveMQ for messaging.
 * PostgreSQL database running on port 5432.
-* ActiveMQ's user-friendly interface can be accessed at port 8161.

 ## How to Use: